domu904/katanspec/README.md

 - full customization of the text editor, a means to create plugins that can be applied to development outside of .Net
 - fast startup and runtime
-- faster access to plugins
+- faster access to plugins specific to languages other than C# (css, javascript, html, go, clojure, et al)
 - free
 - better window management and file navigation
 - stupid fast text manipulation